-The SEC adopted Rule 12d1-4, which permits an investment company to invest in other investment companies beyond the statutory limits, subject to certain conditions.
-The Rule takes effect on January 19, 2022.
+Rule 12d1-4 under the 1940 Act, which became effective January 19, 2022, permits an investment company to invest in other investment companies beyond the statutory limits, subject to certain conditions.
 The Rule could affect a Fund's ability to redeem its investments in other investment companies, make such investments less attractive, cause the Fund to incur losses, realize taxable gains distributable to shareholders, incur greater or unexpected expenses or experience other adverse consequences.